 Camus’s absurdist philosophy implies that moral orders have no rational or natural basis.
 Yet Camus did not approach the world with moral indifference, and he believed that life’s lack of a “higher” meaning should not necessarily lead one to despair.
 On the contrary, Camus was a persistent humanist.
 He is noted for his faith in man’s dignity in the face of what he saw as a cold, indifferent universe.

 In 1942, the same year that The Stranger was published, Camus also published The Myth of Sisyphus, his famous philosophical essay on the absurd.
 These two works helped establish Camus’s reputation as an important and brilliant literary figure.
 Over the course of his career he produced numerous novels, plays, and essays that further developed his philosophy.
 Among his most notable novels are The Plague, published in 1947, and The Fall, published in 1956.
 Along with The Myth of Sisyphus, The Rebel stands as his best-known philosophical essay.
-In recognition of his contribution to French and world literature, Camus was awarded the Nobel Prize for Literature in 1957.
-Tragically, he died in an automobile accident just three years later.
+In recognition of his contribution to French and world literature, Camus was awarded the Nobel Prize for Literature in

 In the midst of the widespread intellectual and moral bewilderment that followed World War II, Camus’s was a voice advocating the values of justice and human dignity.
 Though his career was cut short, he remains one of the most influential authors of the twentieth century, regarded both for the quality of his fiction and for the depth and insightfulness of his philosophy.